SS Asbury Park: British Columbia service

 In 1950, City of Sacramento was taken out of service.
 Following the sale of most of the PSN fleet to the Washington State Ferry system in 1951, PSN reorganized itself into an international company which included a Canadian division, Black Ball Line Ltd.

 In 1952–53, PSN transferred the vessel to Canadian registry, and moved to the Yarrows shipyard at Esquimalt, British Columbia, where the ship underwent a substantial reconstruction.
 The steam engines were removed and were replaced with four V-16 General Motors diesel-electric engines, each generating 1,750 horsepower.
 The new engineering plant drove the vessel at a service speed of 20 kn.

 Passenger capacity of the reconstructed vessel was set at 1,000, with room for 100 automobiles on the six-lane car deck, which was 275 ftlong.
-The vessel was renamed Kahloke, and was The vessel was renamed Kahloke, and inaugurated the run from West Vancouver across the Strait of Georgia to Nanaimo on June 27, 1953, completing the route five times per day.
+The vessel was renamed Kahloke, and inaugurated the run from West Vancouver across the Strait of Georgia to Nanaimo on June 27, 1953, completing the route five times per day.